JHPolarBear/Monogram/README.md

-# Serverless TODO
+# Monogram

-To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
-Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.

 # Functionality of the application

-This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+This app allows you to create / remove / update / fetch posts including title, description and images.
+Each post can optionally update its title, description and image.
+Each user can only access post items that they created.

 # TODO items